-This recurring provision is a reaction to administrative activities following 2009 crop losses, in which the Administration announced that it would implement a disaster program for 2009 losses under "Section 32" authority.
-In fall 2010, USDA spent \$348 million distributed across three categories: (1) select crop production (upland cotton, rice, soybeans, and sweet potatoes), (2) poultry producers, and (3) aquaculture producers.
-USDA used CCC authority to make required purchases usually made with Section 32 funds for domestic feeding program needs.
-(3)
+This recurring provision was a reaction to administrative activities following 2009 crop losses, in which the Obama Administration announced that it would implement a disaster program under "Section 32" authority.31 In fall 2010, USDA spent \$348 million distributed across three categories: (1) select crop production (upland cotton, rice, soybeans, and sweet potatoes), 32 (2) poultry producers, and (3) aquaculture producers.
+USDA used CCC authority to make required purchases usually made with Section 32 funds for domestic feeding program needs.33

 Critics of the 2009 disaster assistance, in Congress and elsewhere, questioned whether USDA had authority to make such payments without a legislative mandate.
-Similar concerns have been raised recently related to assistance-or lack thereof-for cottonseed payments, dairy assistance, and biofuel infrastructure (see box below).
+Concerns about the limits on CCC's mandate have been raised recently related to assistance-or lack thereof-for cottonseed payments, dairy assistance, and biofuel infrastructure (see next text box).

-USDA's ability to use its administrative powers in the Charter Act may also be restricted by executive budgetary rules such as "administrative PAYGO"-that is, the need to offset additional spending created by administrative action.37 Administrative PAYGO has been cited as a potential roadblock to undertaking actions but has also been waived or not raised as an issue in other cases.
+USDA's ability to use its administrative powers in the Charter Act, however, may be restricted by executive budgetary rules such as "administrative PAYGO"-that is, the need to offset additional spending created by administrative action.34 Administrative PAYGO has been cited as a potential roadblock to undertaking certain CCC actions but has also been waived or not raised as an issue in other cases involving CCC.